quanser/ACC-Competition-2025/Software_Guides/FAQ.md

 [    0          0          0            1    ]]
 ```

-Only the RGB to Depth extrinsics have been provided because it is particularily useful when trying to align the RGB and Depth images.
+Only the RGB to Depth extrinsics have been provided because it is useful when trying to align the RGB and Depth images.

 ## What are the transformation matrices between the different sensors?